Hearing Dogs at home...

-- Dogs for the Deaf provides follow up training for the life of the team.
-Follow up training includes guidance and suggestions consisting of verbal contact, written contact, and in home visits.
+- Dogs for the Deaf provides follow-up training for the life of the team.
+This training includes guidance and suggestions consisting of verbal contact, written contact, and in-home visits.

 What does it cost to get a Hearing Dog?

 There is a $50.00 application fee.
-When an applicant has been approved to receive a Hearing Dog and is ready to be placed on the waiting list, we require a $500.00 Good Faith deposit, which is returned after the person and the Hearing Dog have been together for one year.
+When an applicant has been approved to receive a Hearing Dog, we then require a $500.00 Good Faith deposit.
+This deposit is refundable after the person and the Hearing Dog have been together for one year.
 Once the dog is placed with the client, they are financially responsible for the ongoing care of the dog.